lsantoss/POC.Ajax/README.md

 # POC.Ajax

-## Aplicação:
+## Application:
-Essa aplicação contém um exemplo do uso de Ajax e PartialViews
+This application contains an example of using Ajax and PartialViews.

 ---